swarup81/MechaCar_Statistical_Analysis/README.md

 ## T-Tests on Suspension Coils

-According to the test analysis p value for all lots is 0.06, which is higher than the significance level0.05, so we failed to reject the null hypothesis. individual lots:
+According to the test analysis p value for all lots is 0.06, which is higher than the significance level 0.05, so we failed to reject the null hypothesis.

 <img width="521" alt="Screen Shot 2022-06-16 at 3 49 11 PM" src="https://user-images.githubusercontent.com/100738688/174152663-0994dde7-2a57-4d4b-92b2-78e52b4aa7b6.png">

+individual lots:

 Lot 1: We fail to reject the null hypothesis with a p-value of 1, which is higher than the significance level.